Don't Stop Being Yourself to Make Someone Like You

 Don’t lose your identity and don’t let yourself down.
-Don’t stop being you to get someone else to like you.
+Don’t stop being yourself, just to get someone else to like you.
 If you do, you’ll inevitably be sabotaging yourself.

 When we meet a person and want to get to know them better, we want to make a good impression.
 This, at times, leads us to act unnaturally.